 As Charlotte broke into the ranks of top-20 U.S. cities, major league sports arrived.
-In 1988, the beloved Charlotte Hornets brought professional basketball to a region known for its love of college hoops (thanks especially to North Carolina’s famed Duke University and University of North Carolina at Chapel Hill rivalry and Michael Jordan’s Tar Heel State roots).
-Jerry Richardson, a former NFL player-turned Hardee’s restaurant franchiser, put together financing to create the Carolina Panthers football team in 1993.
-Among his innovations were selling personal seat licenses (PSLs), which guaranteed availability of season tickets.
-The Charlotte Knights minor league baseball team started the same year, moving from a smaller stadium in Rock Hill, South Carolina, to the sprawling BB&T Ballpark in Uptown in 2014.
+In 1988, the beloved Charlotte Hornets brought professional basketball to a region known for its love of college hoops (thanks especially to North Carolina’s famed Duke University and University of North Carolina at Chapel Hill rivalry, as well as Michael Jordan’s Tar Heel State roots).
+The Carolina Panthers NFL football team debuted in 1993.
+When David Tepper purchased the franchise in 2018, he added Charlotte FC, a Major League Soccer team that quickly developed a fervent fan base.
+The Charlotte Knights minor league baseball team also started in 1993, moving from a smaller stadium in Rock Hill, South Carolina, to newly built Truist Field in Uptown in 2014.

-In auto racing, Charlotte had long been in the big league, ever since NASCAR ran its first-ever professional stock car race at the former Charlotte Speedway in 1949.
+In auto racing, Charlotte had long been in the big league, ever since NASCAR ran its first-ever professional stock car race at a local dirt track in 1949.
 But now, as the sport became increasingly sophisticated, the high-tech engineering operations of most race teams clustered near mammoth Charlotte Motor Speedway.
-In 2010, the NASCAR Hall of Fame opened in a glistening Uptown building designed by Pei Cobb Freed & Partners, the internationally renowned firm that includes celebrated architect I.M.
-Pei.
-PCF&P is also responsible for the Grand Louvre in Paris, France, the Palazzo Lombardia in Milan, Italy, the Four Seasons Hotel in New York, New York, and countless other famous buildings across the U.S. and the world.
+In 2010, the NASCAR Hall of Fame opened in a glistening Uptown building designed by Pei Cobb Freed & Partners, the internationally renowned firm that is also responsible for designing the Grand Louvre in Paris, France and other famous buildings across the world.

 A Cultural Melting Pot